-The University of Leicester is firmly committed to being a truly inclusive university where all members of our community are valued and treated in a fair and equitable way.
+The University of Leicester's commitment to ensuring all members of our community are treated in a fair and equitable way remains a key priority.

-This Pay Gaps report provides an overview of the University of Leicester's 2023 gender, ethnicity, disability and sexual orientation pay gap information and the actions we are taking to close these gaps.
+This Pay Gaps Report provides an overview of the University of Leicester's 2024 disability, ethnicity, gender and sexual orientation pay gap information and the actions we are taking to close these gaps.

 Since 2017, we have been required by UK law to publish our gender pay gap.
-For the first time, this year, we also include headline data on the outcomes of our mean and median pay gap analysis for ethnicity, disability and sexual orientation.
-We believe that publishing this data will enable us to track, monitor and report our progress in a transparent way, to better understand the cause of any disparities and to identify future actions to close our pay gaps.
+There is no statutory duty to report our mean and median pay gap analysis for ethnicity, disability and sexual orientation, but the University reports these as part of our commitments to equity for all staff.
+Publishing this data will enable us to track, monitor and report our progress in a transparent way, to better understand the cause of any disparities and to determine future actions to close these gaps.